 Natural gas fire pits

-While the initial expense is substantial, these fire pits tend to be the most economical to maintain and cleanest to use in the long run.
+While the initial expense is substantial, these pits tend to be the most economical to maintain and cleanest to use in the long run.

 Portable fire pit

-These fire pits are ideal for moving around and taking along on camping trips.
+This type is ideal for moving around and taking along on camping trips.
 They generally feature foldable legs, are relatively lightweight, and can be stored in a carrying case for easy transport from one location to the other.
 While they are portable, they may lack the sturdiness and durability of larger, heavier models, and will generally be unable to accommodate very large fires.

 Fire pit table